Building Controllers & Creating Entities

 to be called in response to a close, so that other parts of the system know that the controller is offline.
 Often, however, some hysteresis is desirable, and the call to offline()

-is made elsewhere when several consecutive attempts to reconnect have failed.
+is made elsewhere after several consecutive attempts to reconnect have failed.
+The default implementation of ws_closing()

 Entity implements Observable and publishes entity-changed